akamai/mPulseAPI.jl/doc-snippets/CleanSeriesSeries-exceptions.md

 `mPulseAPIResultFormatException`
-:    If the API response did had {1=a missing `series` element or} data in an unexpected data type
+:    If the API response had {1=a missing `series` element or} data in an unexpected data type